mburnayev/ExcalSol-IV-challenge/README.md

 - In scores page TS, add logic to display results of API responses on successful login
 - Once complete, run your backend server using `ng serve`
 - Your frontend, while running, will by default be hosted on port 4200

+#### Greater Internet
+- Once you have a production-ready build, you can export your project using `ng build --configuration=production`
+    - This will produce artifacts which are output in <angular_project>/dist/ which in my cases included
+        - /browser
+        - 3rdpartlicenses.txt
+        - prerendered-routes.json
+- For simplicity, also zip it and name it appropriately
+- In AWS, navigate to the EC2 dashboard and launch a new instance
+- To complete the EC2 GUI configuration select/enter these options into the following fields:
+    - <your_frontend_server_name> in Name under Name and tag
+    - Ubuntu Server 24.04 LTS (HVM) under Application and OS Images (Amazon Machine Image)
+    - t3.micro under Instance type
+    - "Create a new pair" and name it something relevant to your frontend under Key pair (login)
+    - Allow SSH traffic from "My IP", HTTP and HTTPS traffic from the internet
+    - Select "launch instance"
+- Make sure to move your pemfile somewhere accessible for the following steps
+- Log into your new EC2 instance using OpenSSH using your variables in the following command:
+    - `ssh -i <pemfile>.pem ubuntu@ec2-54-226-141-7.compute-1.amazonaws.com`
+- Once logged in, follow the steps in `frontend_config.sh`
+- If you get through the steps, you should see your Angular app when you visit your EC2 URL
+---

 ### Testing Steps
 #### Database